 Scrapbooks and display cases are excellent tools for triggering positive memories and facilitating engagement.
 To create them, gather pictures and items your loved one cherishes.
 Subjects may include:

 Include descriptive captions to help jog your loved one's memory.
 Make sure the captions are simple and written in large, easy-to-read type.

 The best pictures and items to include are those that were relevant before your loved one’s memory began to decline.
 For those with memory loss, mementos like these are the easiest to recognise.

 These memories are a healthy source of pride.
 You can encourage this feeling through the simple act of sitting with your loved one and asking about the various images and items.

-Both anecdotal evidence and scientific research make it clear that music plays an important role in memory care.
+Both anecdotal evidence and scientific research make it clear that music plays an important role in dementia care.